-The aspirants who wants to clear the RBI Grade B Exam must definitely check out the detailed Phase 1 & Phase 2 syllabus.
-Most of the toppers and expert faculties advice that the aspirants must start preparing for Phase 2 as well along with the Phase 1 and the aspirants should not wait for the RBI Grade B Notification to be released in order to start their preparation.
-Since Phase 2 carries significant weight in the final selection, early preparation helps in building conceptual clarity, improving time management, and reducing last-minute stress.
+The RBI Grade B Syllabus 2025 includes General Awareness, English Language, Quantitative Aptitude, and Reasoning in Phase I. Phase II has three papers: Economic & Social Issues, English (Writing Skills), and Finance & Management.
+The final stage is the Interview round.
+As per toppers and experts, aspirants must start preparing for Phase 2 as well along with the Phase 1 and the aspirants should not wait for the RBI Grade B Notification to be released in order to start their preparation.
+Since Phase 2 carries significant weight in the final selection, early preparation would help in reducing last-minute stress.

 Attempt RBI Grade B Mock Test